GuoBioinfoLab/ImmuCellAI-2.0/README.md

 # ImmuCellAI 2.0
-ImmuCellAI 2.0 is an advanced bulk transcriptome deconvolution tool that accurately infers the proportions of a comprehensive range of immune cell types, including rare subsets, from bulk RNA-seq data.
+ImmuCellAI 2.0 is an advanced bulk transcriptome deconvolution tool that accurately infers the proportions of a comprehensive range of immune cell types, including rare subsets, from RNA-seq data.

 # ImmuCellAI 2.0 Website
 The ImmuCellAI 2.0 Website is a valuable online resource for immunology research, supporting the estimation of immune cell abundance across 9 major immune cell types and their corresponding 53 minor subtypes.